Chelsea 3-1 Arsenal

 Chelsea tightened their grip on the Premier League title race and delivered a blow to Arsenal's aspirations with a convincing victory at Stamford Bridge.

-Arsene Wenger, watching from the stands as he served the third of a four-match touchline ban, was hoping Arsenal could respond to Tuesday's shock home defeat by Watford - but Chelsea exerted their authority to leave the Gunners 12 points behind the leaders.
+Manager Arsene Wenger, watching from the stands as he served the third of a four-match touchline ban, was hoping Arsenal could respond to Tuesday's shock home defeat by Watford - but Chelsea exerted their authority to leave the Gunners 12 points behind the leaders.

 Marcos Alonso gave Chelsea the lead after 13 minutes, heading home after Diego Costa's header came back off the bar.
-Arsenal were unhappy with Alonso's challenge on Hector Bellerin that saw the defender take a heavy blow to the head and forced his substitution, but referee Martin Atkinson saw nothing wrong.
+Arsenal were unhappy with Alonso's challenge on Hector Bellerin that saw the defender take a heavy blow to the head which forced his substitution, but referee Martin Atkinson saw nothing wrong.

 Eden Hazard made the decisive contribution with a magnificent solo goal eight minutes after half-time, leaving a trail of Arsenal players in his wake in a run from the halfway line before beating Petr Cech.

-The goalkeeper's poor clearance gifted substitute Cesc Fabregas Chelsea's third five minutes from time and Olivier Giroud's late goal barely counted as consolation for Arsenal.
+The goalkeeper's poor clearance gifted substitute Cesc Fabregas Chelsea's third, five minutes from time, and Olivier Giroud's late goal barely counted as consolation for Arsenal.
 The visitors had chances but saw Thibaut Courtois save well from Gabriel, Mesut Ozil and Danny Welbeck.

 Can anyone stop Conte's Chelsea?

-Chelsea's lead at the top of the Premier League was 12 points at the conclusion of this victory - and to underscore the scale of their improvement, it is worth going back to the first meeting between these clubs at Arsenal in September.
+Chelsea's lead at the top of the Premier League was 12 points at the conclusion of this victory - although Tottenham moved back to within nine points with a win against Middlesbrough - and to underscore the scale of their improvement, it is worth going back to the first meeting between these clubs at Arsenal in September.

 Their 3-0 loss to the Gunners left Chelsea in eighth place and eight points behind then-leaders Manchester City after six games.
 This proved to be a watershed moment for the Blues and manager Antonio Conte.